The Utama Collection

 Bespoke Scarf and Brooch Gift Set by i’mable Collective

-The Utama Collection, featuring the Indah Cotton-Silk Scarf and Tenaga Enamel Brooch, is a set of bespoke accessories designed specially for President Halimah Yacob, who champions for persons with disabilities by supporting their creations.
+The Utama Collection, featuring the Indah Cotton-Silk Scarf and Jiwa Enamel Brooch, is a set of bespoke accessories designed specially for President Halimah Yacob, who champions for persons with disabilities by supporting their creations.

 These new merchandise, co-created by artists with disabilities and supportive enterprise partners, carry wonderful stories of Singapore, our people and their aspirations.

 Design inspirations are taken from original artworks by two artists from Singapore Association of the Visually Handicapped (SAVH) and fashioned into attractive accessories by Binary Style and Royal Insignia.
 An embroidery artist with social enterprise Singapore Fashion Runway then adds a final accentuating touch to the scarf.